-Sammie Danovsky, Grade 1 General Studies Teacher, attended Drake University and earned her B.S. in Elementary Education with an endorsement in K-12 Special Education.
-Previously, she taught preschool at People Serving People.
-During her time as a student teacher, she taught in a kindergarten classroom, a multi-age elementary special education classroom, and a 7th grade special education classroom.
-Sammi spent six summers working at Camp Olami in the roles of program director, advocate, and counselor.
+Sammie Danovsky, Grade 1 General Studies Teacher/K-2 Team Lead, attended Drake University and earned her B.S. in elementary education with an endorsement in K-12 special education.
+Previously she taught preschool at People Serving People.
+During her time as a student teacher, she taught in a kindergarten classroom, a multi-age elementary special education classroom, and a seventh-grade special education classroom.
+Sammie spent six summers working at Camp Olami in the roles of program director, advocate, and counselor.
 In her free time she enjoys being outdoors, reading, and spending time with family.

-Crystal Reese, Grade 1 General Studies Teacher, joined Heilicher in 2016 after four years teaching second grade at The Community School of Excellence in St. Paul.
-Crystal has a Bachelors of Science in Elementary Education and a Masters in Education, both from the University of Minnesota.
+Crystal Reese, Grade 2 General Studies Teacher, joined Heilicher in 2016 after four years teaching second grade at The Community School of Excellence in St. Paul.
+Crystal has a Bachelor of Science in elementary education and a Master of Education, both from the University of Minnesota.
 She brings a varied skill set, pedagogical knowledge, passion for teaching the whole child, and palpable enthusiasm for her work with children.

-Rebecca (Becka) Steinberg, M.A.Ed., Academic Council Language Arts Coordinator and Grade 3 General Studies Teacher, earned her Certificate in Elementary Education from Grinnell College and her M.A.Ed. from Hamline University.
+Rebecca (Becka) Steinberg, M.A.Ed., Grade 3 General Studies Teacher/3-5 Team Lead, earned her certificate in elementary education from Grinnell College and her M.A.Ed. from Hamline University.
 Becka joined the Heilicher faculty in 2000.
-Outside of school, she enjoys spending time with her husband Dan, sons Andrew and Ryan (both current Heilicher students), and dog Snickers.
+Outside of school, she enjoys spending time with her husband, Dan, sons, Andrew and Ryan (both Heilicher alumni), and dog, Snickers.
 Her other hobbies include music, reading, walking, watching Twins games, and traveling.

-Susan Vlodaver, Academic Council Science Coordinator, STEAM Instructor and Lower School Science Teacher, earned her B.A. in Child Study from Tufts University and has completed coursework toward an M.A. in Public Affairs from the University of Minnesota.
+Susan Vlodaver, Lower School Science Teacher/Makerspace Educator, earned her B.A. in child study from Tufts University and has completed coursework toward an M.A. in public affairs from the University of Minnesota.
 Susan joined the Heilicher faculty in 2005.
 Previously Susan taught for several years in early childhood programs in the Boston area.
-She also has studied child and family policy at the Humphrey Institute of Public Affairs at the University of Minnesota and has worked as a policy analyst for the State of Minnesota.
+She also has studied child and family policy at the Humphrey Institute of Public Affairs at the University of Minnesota and has worked as a policy analyst for the state of Minnesota.
 Susan enjoys reading, knitting, walking, and spending time with her family.